.

 The scratched drawings are extremely simple in plot.
 Vadim often depicts the objective world with a sarcastic or even grotesque displacement: infinitely long nails, sewn stuffed hares or a head sleeping on bones.
 In addition to the world of things, the artist has recently been reproducing a fantasy world teeming with a variety of characters from myths, fairy tales, children's books about the Jurassic period, the Bible and cartoons — they intertwine, merge, are expelled from Paradise and soar in the black void.

-The exhibition in PERMM museum presents works completed over the past 3 years, from 2019 to 2022.
-They are united not only by the technique described above, but also by where the artist's attentive and inquisitive gaze is directed — an alternative parallel world appeared with the help of X-ray vision, released and shown to the viewer.
+The exhibition in the PERMM museum presents works completed over the past 3 years from 2019 to 2022.
+They are united not only by the technique (!described above!), but also by the direction of artist's attentive and inquisitive gaze.
+His view is directed to the alternative parallel world that appeared through X-ray vision and n and was shown to the viewer.

 Skeletons of animals, mythological creatures, biblical heroes and many other characters and their parts seem to be turned inside out.
 Their alternative essences, alter egos are "scratched" and make their way into our world through Vadim's works, which become a special portal.
-The visitor of the exhibition finds himself in a gloomy maze with forks.
-Here everyone has the right to choose their own route, as well as the order of meetings with the entities inhabiting Mikhailov's inside-out world.
+The visitor of the exhibition finds himself in a gloomy maze with forks in the road.
+Everyone has the right to choose their own route, as well as the order of meetings with the entities inhabiting Mikhailov's reversed world.

 Photo: Museum of cotemporary art PERMM